 Honey decrystallizers are equipment for returning crystallized honey to a usable liquid state.
 This guide to the best honey decrystallizers explores this equipment and explains the processes of honey crystallization and decrystallization.
 It also outlines how you can prevent honey crystallization.
-Even then, keep in mind that crystallization of honey is not a bad thing.
+Even then, keep in mind that the crystallization of honey is not a bad thing.
 It is a natural occurrence due to various factors present in honey and your handling of it.
-High sugar content in honey is the primary reason that it is able to crystallize.
-The second major reason for crystallization of honey is low temperatures.
-Thirdly, honey sitting in one place for a long time shows tendency to crystallize.
+The high sugar content in honey is the primary reason that it is able to crystallize.
+The second major reason for the crystallization of honey is low temperatures.
+Thirdly, honey sitting in one place for a long time shows the tendency to crystallize.

 Causes of Honey Crystallization

 Crystallized honey is not bad honey.
 Even pure honey can crystallize when conditions are right for its crystallization.
 The formation of sugar crystals and their growth in honey is not a sign you should use to claim adulteration or spoilage.
 The supersaturation of sugar in honey is the major factor that enables crystallization to happen.
-Glucose and fructose sugars are present in honey in varying levels, but at very high concentrations due to the little water content of honey.
+Glucose and fructose sugars are present in honey in varying levels but at very high concentrations due to the little water content of honey.

-Secondly, storage temperatures of honey impact crystallization.
+Secondly, the storage temperatures of honey impact crystallization.
 Honey in a sealed container should be stored at a temperature of 250C (770F) to avoid crystallization.
 If you expose honey to temperatures that are higher than this, you risk destroying some antioxidants and nutrients in it.
 This is especially important when you are storing honey for a long period of time.
 You may store honey at a temperature of 40C (39.20F) to ensure low mobility of sugar molecules in the honey.
 This storage temperature is, however, sure to cause crystallization of the honey in storage.

 Materials that are used to make honey storage containers are another factor of crystallization.
 Honey that you store in glass containers shows fewer tendencies to crystallize.
-This is unlike in plastic honey containers that tend to have the honey you store in them forming crystals readily.
+This is unlike plastic honey containers that tend to have the honey you store in them forming crystals readily.